 #2.
 Generic Comments

-The continued “Good/Interesting/Nice article” response is difficult for me, as I do not have the slightest clue what made it good, interesting or nice for that individual.
+The continued “Good/Interesting/Nice article” response is complicated for me, as I do not have the slightest clue what made it good, interesting, or nice for that individual.

 While I appreciate that a person took the time to comment, as a writer, I would like to know just a little about why it was good, interesting, or nice.
-I am left confused, after all, the good, interesting, and nice might be a reference to the images and have nothing to do with the writing.
+After all, I am left confused; the good, interesting, and nice might be a reference to the images and have nothing to do with the writing.

 #3.
 The Ones Who Did Not Read the Post Comments

-Sure, we give our readers the highlights – bold/italic sentences within the article or sub-headings, and they can get the gist of the article from just scanning them.
+Sure, we give our readers the highlights – bold/italic sentences within the article or sub-headings, and they can get the gist from just scanning them.

 #4.
 The Interested and Informed Comments